Incoming Freshman and Transfer Student Scholarships

 - Musical Theatre - perform a monologue and 16 or 32 bars of a musical theatre repertoire (or two contrasting musical theatre selections instead of a monologue); bring a resume or a list of production experiences and come ready to discuss your interests and goals.

 - Directing - bring a resume or a list of production experiences, including production photos and programs and come ready to discuss your interests and goals

-- Design/Technical Theatre - bring a resume or a list of production experiences; include examples of creative work, and come ready to discuss your interests and goals
+- Design/Technical Theatre - bring a resume or a list of production experiences; include examples of creative work, if available (pictures, drawings, photos), and come ready to discuss your interests and goals

 Schedule a Theatre Scholarship Audition

 - Creative Writing Scholarship - Up to $3,000